wisechengyi/redex_repro/README.md

     git clone https://github.com/wisechengyi/redex_repro.git
     cd redex_repro/ubuntu/<issue #>

-    # This is going to take some time
+    # This is going to take a few minutes
     # redex binary will be at /redex/redex
     docker build . -t redex:repro
     ```